laurentperrinet/laurentperrinet.github.io/content/talk/2009-07-18-kremkow-09-cnstalk/index.md

 featured: false
 grants:
 - facets
 publication: '*Eighteenth Annual Computational Neuroscience Meeting: CNS*2009 Berlin, Germany.
 18–23 July 2009*'
 title: Control of the temporal interplay between excitation and inhibition by the statistics of visual input
-tags: [""]
-categories: ["Computational Neuroscience", "Education", "Outreach & Public Engagement"]
+categories:
+- Computational Neuroscience
+- Education
-projects: [""]
+projects:
+- tout-public
 ---
 * see this subsequent paper in the [Journal of Computational Neuroscience]({{< ref "/publication/kremkow-10-jcns/index.md" >}})